Zabrimus/VDRSternELEC/README.md

-          (option is followed by a comma-separated list of the available extras below) -addon  : Build additional addons which will be pre-installed / Use addon from config/addons.list (option is followed by a comma-separated list of the available addons below) -help   : Show this help
+          (option is followed by a comma-separated list of the available extras below) -addon  : Build additional addons which will be pre-installed / Use addon from config/addons.list (option is followed by a comma-separated list of the available addons below) -subdevice : Build only images for the desired subdevice.
+This speeds up building images.
+-addononly : Build only the desired addons
+-help   : Show this help

 Available configs: